 Strangely Hera found herself blushing.
 She listened as Hutch apologizes for his Lieutenant's rudeness.
 In a tired tone of voice he said,

-"Sorry about that but its Colonel Mackenzie's direct order to bring these young men to your mother's Ball.
+"Sorry about that but its Colonel Mackenzie's direct order to bring these young men to your mother's Charity Ball.
 I could have told him that they would not fit in to this set.
-But "Ronald the Racket" only listens to his wife.
+But "Ronald the Racket" Mackenzie only listens to his wife.
 She was a General's daughter...Don't laugh its true.
 The poor Colonel is forever trying to live up to the standards set by his father-in-law.
-At least as they are portrayed by his wife.
+At least as they are remembered by his wife.
 These young officers present here tonight were promised a four day leave pass if they attended tonight.
 But they have to behave because Colonel Mackenzie is here with Mrs. Mackenzie."

 Hera was keeping that young lieutenant in view.
 Every time he went near a debutante her heart skipped a beat.
-But so far the Naval officers were prosecuting a successful blockade.
+But so far the Naval officers were enforcing a successful blockade.
 So Hera could clear up one point with her childhood friend.
 She asked,

 "But why are you here at all Hutchy?
 I mean the "Hero of Australia" as a junior officer nurse maid?
 It makes no sense."